Medieval Choir Windows

 The artwork’s overall presentation is a well thought-out composition, intended for the illiterate people of the time.
 The stained-glass windows also feature Adam and Eve, the construction of Noah’s Ark, and the life of Christ.
 Unusually, the windows feature several Jews and, despite the persecution of Jews at the time, only three of the 19 bear the T of the Antichrist.
 Historians attribute this unusual depiction to Ludwig the Elder of Wittelsbach, who granted the Jews protection and freedom of trade.

-The windows were removed during World War Two for protection, and were considered lost since the end of the war, as the Soviet forces had taken them.
+The windows were removed during World War II for protection, and were considered lost since the end of the war, as the Soviet forces had taken them.
 In 1991, the Soviet newspaper Literaturnaya Gazeta published the first reference to their whereabouts, and in 1994 a petition was made to the Russian prime minister for their return.
 The first panes were returned in 2005, leading to further discoveries of the other panes.
 The fully restored windows can now be seen in the Marienkirche since February 2009.